gohugoio/hugo/content/en/content-management/urls.md

 #### Tokens

 Use these tokens when defining the URL pattern.
-These can both be used in the `permalinks` configuration and in the front matter [url](#permalinks-tokens-in-front-matter).
+You can also use these tokens when setting the [`url`](#permalinks-tokens-in-front-matter) value in front matter.

 `:year`
 : The 4-digit year as defined in the front matter `date` field.